Burns Lab - Research on Repetitive DNAs and Transposable Elements

 Dr. Burns received her M.D. and Ph.D. in Molecular and Human Genetics from Baylor College of Medicine.
 She completed a clinical pathology (CP) residency and hematopathology fellowship at Johns Hopkins University School of Medicine, and served as chief resident.
 Thereafter, Dr. Burns joined the faculty at Johns Hopkins and progressed through the academic ranks to Professor.
 She served as Vice Chair for Research and Programs in the Pathology Department and Director of the school-wide Physician Scientist Training Program (PSTP).
 She was recruited to Dana-Farber as Chair of the Department of Pathology in 2020.

-Her honors and invited lectures include a Career Award for Medical Scientists from the Burroughs Wellcome Fund, election to the American Society of Clinical Investigation, the Scriver Family Visiting Professorship in Genetics from McGill University, and the Daria Haust Lecturer of Pathology at Queen's University.
+Her honors and invited lectures include a Career Award for Medical Scientists from the Burroughs Wellcome Fund, election to the American Society of Clinical Investigation, the Scriver Family Visiting Professorship in Genetics from McGill University, the Daria Haust Lecturer of Pathology at Queen's University, the Inaugural Thomas Wheeler Lecture at Baylor College of Medicine Department of Pathology, and the George E. Peacock Memorial Lecture at the Department of Pathology at University of Texas Southwestern.
+Kathy has given Keynote addresses for meetings organized by Cold Spring Harbor Laboratories, Cold Spring Harbor Asia, and Gordon Research Conferences.

 Picture